SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 31. Hard problems are like climbing out of a well.
 Money (entries in a sql database) can only take you so far.

-	> :Keep climbing slowly, with no regressions, and slow & continuous
+	> "Keep climbing slowly, with no regressions, and slow & continuous
     > improvement" - geohot

 31. [Wealth](https://www.youtube.com/watch?v=7Hdu4DlnLIk) allows you to allocate resources for the creation of new knowledge and more physical transformation.
 The pie isn’t [fixed](http://www.paulgraham.com/wealth.html).
 It grows larger and larger with the creation of new knowledge.